Identification of taxon through classification with partial reject options: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for the data on \textit{Acrocephalus} warblers provided by Falsterbo Bird Observatory, in particular Lennart Karlsson, Bj\"orn Malmhagen and G\"oran Walinder, and for helpful methodological feedback from Felix Wahl and Mathias Lindholm.
+The authors are grateful for the data on \textit{Acrocephalus} warblers and Chiffchaffs provided by Falsterbo Bird Observatory, in particular Lennart Karlsson, Bj\"orn Malmhagen and G\"oran Walinder, and for helpful methodological feedback from Felix Wahl and Mathias Lindholm.
 We thank the Museum of Natural History in Stockholm, Copenhagen and Tring.
-Helpful comments from an anonymous reviewer are also acknowledged.